anderssonlab/Replication_SCARseq/README.md

 Input signal files to both RFD_smooth_find_breakpoints.sh and partition_smooth_find_breakpoints.sh should be strand seperated bigWig files.

 Finally, the replication_SCARseq.R file stores the commands used to process the binned signal, including most analysis and plots for the paper.
+Worth noticing is that the smoothed SCAR-seq partition or smoothed OK-seq RFD values are all referred to as a common "RFD" collumn.
+Raw (non-smoothed) SCAR-seq partition or OK-seq RFD values are referred to as "RFD.raw"

 Contact: Maria (maria@binf.ku.dk)